Pieter Thijs

 Pieter Thijs, Peter Thijs or Pieter Thys (1624 in Antwerp – 1677 in Antwerp) was a Flemish painter of portraits as well as religious and history paintings.
 He was a very successful artist who worked for the courts in Brussels and The Hague as well as for many religious institutions.
 His work was close to the courtly and elegant style of Anthony van Dyck and his followers.

 Life

-Pieter Thijs was born in a modest family as the son of a baker.
+Pieter Thijs was born in a modest family as the son of the baker Pieter (Peter) Thijs en Anna Vasseur.
 Thijs had three masters.
-He trained with Artus Deurwerdeers as a cabinet painter, in the style practiced in the workshop of Frans Francken the Younger, the father-in-law of Deurwerdeers.
+He trained with the obscure painter Artus Deurwerdeers as a cabinet painter, in the style practiced in the workshop of Frans Francken the Younger, the father-in-law of Deurwerdeers.
 It is only after moving to the workshop of Anthony van Dyck that Thijs learned portrait and history painting and started copying the great masters.
 He is considered to be van Dyck's last pupil.